hinzullah/alx-system_engineering-devops/0x00-shell_basics/README.md

-writing a script that prints absolute pathname of a current working directory
+writing a script that prints absolute pathname of a current working directory in a long format